≡ Menu

 GM Cruise autonomous vehicle.
 Source: Flickr

-Liquidity is king in a business.
-Without liquidity or cash flow, a profitable business can still succumb to bankruptcy.
+Liquidity is the lifeblood of any business.
+Without sufficient liquidity or cash flow, even a profitable company can face the threat of bankruptcy.

-Keep in mind that these ratios are meant to check on the company’s short-term liquidity, usually within a year from the reported date of the company’s financial filings.
+It’s important to note that these ratios are designed to evaluate a company’s short-term liquidity, typically covering a period of up to one year from the reporting date of its financial statements

 Please use the table of contents to navigate this page.